Candice LeRae

-LeRae began her professional wrestling career in 2002, working for the Empire Wrestling Federation (EWF) promotion until 2006.
-Over the following years, LeRae competed in various promotions on the independent circuit, including Combat Zone Wrestling (CZW), Total Nonstop Action Wrestling (TNA), Shimmer Women Athletes, DDT Pro-Wrestling, and Pro Wrestling Guerrilla (PWG), where she is a one-time PWG World Tag Team Champion, making her the only female title holder in the promotion's history.
+Dawson began her professional wrestling career in 2002, working for the Empire Wrestling Federation (EWF) promotion until 2006.
+Over the following years, she competed in various promotions on the independent circuit, including Combat Zone Wrestling (CZW), Total Nonstop Action Wrestling (TNA), Shimmer Women Athletes, DDT Pro-Wrestling, and Pro Wrestling Guerrilla (PWG), where she is a one-time PWG World Tag Team Champion, making her the only female title holder in the promotion's history.
 Other titles she held include the Ironman Heavymetalweight Championship and the FWE Women's Championship.

-After competing at the inaugural Mae Young Classic in 2017, LeRae signed with WWE in early 2018 and debuted for the NXT brand, where she became involved in her husband Johnny Gargano's feuds before becoming a singles competitor.
-In 2020, LeRae joined Gargano, Indi Hartwell, and Austin Theory to form the villainous faction The Way, until it dissolved the following year.
-She left the company in May 2022 and returned in September.
+After competing at the inaugural Mae Young Classic in 2017, Dawson signed with WWE in early 2018 and debuted for the NXT brand, where she became involved in her husband Johnny Gargano's feuds before becoming a singles competitor.
+In 2020, Dawson joined Gargano, Indi Hartwell, and Austin Theory to form the villainous faction The Way, until it dissolved the following year.
+She left the company in May 2022 but returned in September that year.

 Early life

 Candice Dawson was born and raised in Riverside, California.
-She grew up watching professional wrestling with her two brothers, and fell in love with the profession.
+She grew up watching professional wrestling with her two brothers and fell in love with the profession.
 In addition to her two brothers, Dawson has many male cousins, and was often the only girl when they would play sports together.
 After being in a marching band where she played flute and piccolo, Dawson went to an unspecified college and earned a degree in culinary arts, and worked at Universal Studios Hollywood as a baker for a few years.

 Numerous outlets list her as being born in Winnipeg, Manitoba, Canada.
 According to Dawson, this misconception is due to a decision made by an indie promoter early in her wrestling career.
 The promoter in question did not perceive Dawson as a viable heel, so in an attempt to generate heat, she was billed as a Canadian.